dlafarga/dlafarga.github.io/_posts/2026-03-20-3D-animation-using-GLORYS.md

     return f"{degrees:.0f}{hemisphere}"
 ```

-There are three functions used to process the data
+There are three functions used to process the data:
-- get_var: Used to read in the latitude, longitude, and depth variables of the data we are plotting.
+- `get_var`: Used to read in the latitude, longitude, and depth variables of the data we are plotting.
 This is heavily dependent on the names of the variables in the data file.
-- vol_weight: used to calculate the volume at each grid point.
-This is important to represent the dimensions right in the data, but is not necessary for plotting. **The EOF is weighted meaning the volume is multiplied in already,** this means we need to divide the volume out for visualization.
+- `vol_weight`: Used to calculate the volume at each grid point.
+This is important to represent the dimensions correctly in the data, but is not necessary for plotting. **The EOF is weighted, meaning the volume is already multiplied in;** this means we need to divide the volume out for visualization.
-- read_EOFs: this reads in the data file and will divide out the volume at the end.
+- `read_EOFs`: This reads in the data file and divides out the volume at the end.

 ```python
 #################################################################################################################